Personal Injury Law for Dummies: 10 Things You MUST Know about Making a Personal Injury Claim

 Thanks for visiting the Sally Morin Law Personal Injury attorney website.
 As a practicing California personal injury attorney for the last 20 years, I understand just how difficult making a personal injury claim can be.
 I've seen many good people just like you stumble somewhere along the way and be overwhelmed by the process.

 I always hated those "Dummies Guides" (mostly just because they were calling me a dummy!
 LOL.) but man are they useful when you are delving into something that is NOT your area of expertise!
 Here's our version of a Dummies Guide for making a personal injury claim.
-Assuming you are not a personal injury expert, this should be super helpful.
+Assuming you are not a personal injury expert, this "personal injury law for dummies" checklist should be super helpful.